- Effect of NSW State Archives functions on the public

 d) Reference files

-These comprise inquiries from individuals and institutions seeking information from archival records held by State Records.
+These comprise inquiries from individuals and institutions seeking information from archival records held by NSW State Archives.

 In January 1997, a new unified correspondence system was introduced.